 Assembly Member for South Wales East

 Being a very keen sportsman, Mohammad has always encouraged participation in sport for all ages.
-He had the honour of running with the Olympic Torch in 1964 and campaigns for Wales to have its own Cricket team and is delighted when sport, in particular Rugby, Football and Athletics unite the nation.
+He had the honour of running with the Olympic Torch in 1964 and campaigns for Wales to have its own Cricket team.